Boothwyn, Pennsylvania

-Boothwyn is a census-designated place (CDP) in Upper Chichester Township, Delaware County, Pennsylvania, United States.
+Boothwyn is a census-designated place (CDP) in Upper Chichester Township, Pennsylvania, United States.
 The population was 4,933 at the 2010 census, down from 5,206 at the 2000 census.

 History

 The Chichester Friends Meeting, which was organized in 1682, with the current building constructed in 1769, is listed on the National Register of Historic Places.
 Bill Haley, who pioneered Rock n' Roll with Bill Haley & His Comets, was a long-time resident of Boothwyn.

 Local Favorite and Pennsylvania Amish Market "Booth's Corner" is within the Bounds of Boothwyn, built at the corner of the old land holdings of Edwin Booth, who gives the building and Boothwyn its name.

 Geography

 Boothwyn is located in southwestern Delaware County at (39.835115, -75.444507), in the southern part of Upper Chichester Township.
 The CDP contains the unincorporated communities of Boothwyn (southern part of the CDP) and Gardendale (northern part).
 Boothwyn is 6 mi southwest of Chester and 10 mi northeast of Wilmington, Delaware.

 According to the United States Census Bureau, the CDP has a total area of 3.23 km2, all land.

 The Boothwyn, Reliance, and Ogden fire companies are located in Boothwyn.